abexsoft/ruby-ois/README.md

-# Ruby::Ois
+# ruby-ois

-TODO: Write a gem description
+Ruby-ois is a ruby binding for OIS.

 ## Installation